A chronology of key events:

 2013 December - At least 35 people killed in twin bombing of Baghdad churches on Christmas Day.Islamist surge

-2014 January - Pro-al-Qaeda fighters infiltrate Fallujah and Ramadi after months of mounting violence in mainly-Sunni Anbar province.
+2014 January - Islamist fighters infiltrate Fallujah and Ramadi after months of mounting violence in mainly-Sunni Anbar province.
 Government forces recapture Ramadi but face entrenched rebels in Fallujah.

 2014 April - Prime Minister Al-Maliki's coalition wins a plurality at first parliamentary election since 2011 withdrawal of US troops, but falls short of a majority.

-2014 June - Sunni rebels led by the Islamic State of Iraq and the Levant (ISIS) surge out of Anbar Province to seize Iraq's second city of Mosul and other key towns.
-Tens of thousands flee amid reports of atrocities.
-Iran and the US offer assistance.
+2014 June-September - Sunni rebels led by the Islamic State of Iraq and the Levant (ISIS) surge out of Anbar Province to seize Iraq's second city of Mosul and other key towns.
+Tens of thousands flee amid atrocities.
+Kurdish forces, US and Iran assist government in repelling attacks, US carries out air raids.
+ISIS renames itself Islamic State, declares a caliphate.